How do I prepare for my first appointment?

 How do I get a repeat prescription?

-Repeat Prescriptions are available over the counter, without an appointment, for patients who have seen a doctor in the last 6 months, providing the medication is ongoing and has been prescribed by one of our doctors.
+Repeat Prescriptions are available by telephone consultation, without an appointment, for patients who have seen a doctor in the last 6 months, providing the medication is ongoing and has been prescribed by one of the doctors at our clinic.

-Note that the actual person for whom script is written must attend, otherwise a $20 fee will be charged.
+Note that the actual person for whom script is written must attend the consultation, otherwise a $20 fee will be charged.

 Prescriptions for antibiotics, opiate pain medication (including oxycodone and codeine), sleeping tablets or benzodiazapines always require an appointment.